Medical Laboratory Science Program

 Clinical rotations will be performed at St. Christopher's Hospital for Children and Hahnemann University Hospital.
 These rotations will provide a broader experience for the students and enhance their understanding of the profession of medical laboratory science (medical technology) in both pediatric and adult populations.

 The four major areas of the hospital laboratory are Microbiology, Clinical Chemistry, Hematology and Immunohematology (Blood Bank).
 Upon completion of the 10-month program, the individual will be proficient in each of these four areas.
 In addition, students are exposed to the basics of health care management, education, research and computer skills, which are applicable to career advancement and/or graduate school.
-Students will also be introduced to the clinical disciplines of transfusion medicine, cytogenetics, virology, flow cytometry, HLA and molecular diagnostics.
+Students will also be introduced to the clinical disciplines of transfusion medicine, point of care testing, cytogenetics, virology, flow cytometry, HLA and molecular diagnostics.

 Pre-Clinical Course Requirements